+Ontario Provincial Standard Specification (OPSS)

+OPSS.MUNI 706 Traffic Control Signing (November 2016)

 Ontario Traffic Manual, Book 7 – Temporary Conditions, January, 2014.

-ASTM E991-21, Standard Practice for Color Measurement of Fluorescent Specimens Using the One-Monochromator Method.

-ASTM E1247-12(2017), Standard Practice for Detecting Fluorescence in Object-Color Specimens by Spectrophotometry.

 Measurement for Payment

 The unit price tendered for item [ ] in the Bid Form shall be full compensation for all labour, equipment and material required to do the work described in this specification including supply, installation, operation, maintenance, relocation and removal of the PVMS.
 For measurement purposes, a count shall be made of the number of PVMS installed and paid on a monthly basis that they are in use.
+All costs associated with the work of the Section shall be included in the price for Item No. XX in the Bid Form

 General

-Where indicated in the Contract, the Contractor shall provide portable variable message signs.
-All portable variable message signs shall be installed, operated, relocated and removed and delivered/handed over to the Region, as directed by the Consultant.
+All portable variable message signs shall be installed, operated, relocated and removed and returned to rthe Contractor following the completion of the contract.

 The message brightness shall be adjusted to ambient light conditions as determined by the Consultant.